“Philosophy leads to death, sociology leads to suicide” —Jean Baudrillard

 The second aspect of Baudrillard’s thought is more complex and it is best highlighted in his book Seduction.
 In it, there is a chapter called “Death in Samarkand” which tells a story of a soldier who tries to escape death while inevitably running into it.
 The point of this story is to show how the more people try to deviate from their fate, the more likely they will encounter it.
 The story leads Baudrillard into talking about the theme of chance which exceeds beyond causality and probability.
 Chance serves as a fundamental aspect to seduction (many French philosophers at the time spoke of chance in a similar way).
 Nevertheless, the “Death in Samarkand” story could resemble something like North Korea trying to build nuclear weapons so to avoid war, but ends up being threatened by other countries of going to war.
 Hence, what we see is a contradiction that Baudrillard highlights: between producing nukes to prevent real conflict, while inevitably running towards their own fate of going into another “real” (hyperreal) / simulated conflict.
 As Baudrillard writes, one always runs towards their own fate while trying to escape it.

 The irony that Baudrillard saw within the theme song of feminism (as he puts it) and their desire to break down gender roles is that they secretly had the upper hand in our patriarchal society by strategically manipulating it via seduction through a certain mode of challenge and the play of appearance, signs, and meanings.
 The feminine had always been the secret force of society which undermined all modes of masculine certainty and power.
 Yet, Baudrillard points out how feminists are depriving of their own strengths as they get caught up in the world of simulations which led them astray (because a lot of them dread seduction).
 As feminism sought to deviate from such seductive truth, they ended up producing more gender roles.
 As a result, it created an even more confusing world of simulations and simulacra.
 This is where Baudrillard criticizes the sexual liberation, which broke down gender roles.
-For Baudrillard, while the sexual liberation broke down gender roles via the production of new simulated realities (i.e. new realities of gender, etc.), he saw that people are still deeply seduced by / believed in gender roles—including those who sought to break them down.
+For Baudrillard, while the sexual liberation broke down gender roles via the production of new simulated realities (i.e. new realities of gender, etc.), he saw that people are still deeply seduced by / believed in traditional gender roles—including those who sought to break them down.

 Baudrillard always saw how there was a seductive allure to the feminine “sex object” (via play of appearances) who is able to reverse and dissolve all modes of masculine power.
 In some of his other books, Baudrillard sometimes referred to this way of thinking as the “triumph of the object” which involves the subject who believes they are in power, even when it is the object who holds the power of the subject.
 The object holds the subject as hostage.
 It is for example, not the subject in power who watches the television (object), but the television (i.e. media) who watches the subject to the point that it manipulates and changes the subject—reversing all power relationships and creating a simulacrum subjectivity.
 This reverse relationship is what Baudrillard categorized as being part of seduction.
 The object is presented to the subject of power as a form of challenge, seduction, play of appearance and signs.